MahmoudAqela/MahmoudAqela/README.md

     - I'm Junior Financial Accountant.

-    - My unique username at all social media platform is "MahmoudAqela".
+    - My unique username at all social media platforms is "MahmoudAqela".

 ### Connect with Me :